2011 Bangladeshi coup attempt: Motivations

-The attempted coup is widely believed to have been instigated or backed by a branch of Hizb ut-Tahrir, a pan-Islamist fundamentalist organization that in 2009, had been banned in Bangladesh.
+The attempted coup is widely believed to have been instigated or backed by a branch of Hizb ut-Tahrir, a pan-Islamist fundamentalist organisation that in 2009, had been banned in Bangladesh.
 The group had historically recruited university students in Bangladesh, but, since their prohibition, had switched to recruiting military officers.
 By the time of the coup, they had gained the allegiance of "several dozens" of current and former officers.
 However, since the group could not meet in public, the leadership could misrepresent themselves to the officers as much more widely supported than they were.

-According to an article in Himalayan and Central Asian Studies, and the Bangladesh army, the purpose of the coup had been allow Hzib ut-Tahir to institute a form of Caliphate or sharia law in the country.
-A director of personal services in the army said that the coup has been designed "to spread disaffection", and other representatives said it had been organized by "religious fanatics".
-According to coup participant Ishraq Ahmed, the goal had instead been based in nationalism, and the participant's desire to remove Hasina from power was due to their feeling that she was “letting Bangladesh be 'turned into a Bantustan' run by India” or otherwise turning it into a "puppet state of India."
+According to an article in Himalayan and Central Asian Studies, and the Bangladesh army, the purpose of the coup had been allow Hizb ut-Tahrir to institute a form of Caliphate or sharia law in the country.
+A director of personal services in the army said that the coup has been designed "to spread disaffection", and other representatives said it had been organised by "religious fanatics".
+According to coup participant Ishraq Ahmed, the goal had instead been based in nationalism, and the participant's desire to remove Hasina from power was due to their feeling that she was "letting Bangladesh become a Bantustan run by India" or otherwise turning it into a "puppet state of India."

 The 2016 Routledge Handbook of Contemporary Bangladesh made the argument that the coup had been supported by the middle-ranking military officers due to their displeasure with the government's handling Bangladesh Rifles revolt and a belief that those involved should have been punished, general discontent and disillusionment with the higher ranks, and the "sanctioning suspected recalcitrant officers".
 In 2009, the Bangladesh government had started a crackdown on the military after the Bangladesh Rifles revolt, which was also believed to be a contributing factor to the attempted coup.
 The Asian Journal of Political Science attributed the participant's motivations to more general societal discontent, especially with the two leading political parties: Bangladesh Nationalist Party and the Awami League.
 The authors described the coup as an "act carried out by a segment of the population who would find refuge in political Islam".

 Aftermath

 In Handbook of Terrorism in the Asia-Pacific, the authors wrote that the successful recruitment of military officers and attempted coup "indicate[d] a deeper crisis within Bangladeshi society".
 In a piece for Time, Ishaan Tharoor argued at the time that, due to the coup's participant's potential connection to Islamist groups, the coup could be used by Hasina and her government as a way to secure power and "beat down more religious opponents".
 In the years after the attempted coup, Hasina made public speeches praising rank and file army members and their role in Bangladesh's democracy.
-Her government also increased military spending and defense budgets.
+Her government also increased military spending and defence budgets.

 In 2021, Ziaul was sentenced to death in abstensia over an unrelated murder.
 After the 2024 uprising and subsequent exile of Sheikh Hasina, his lawyer applied for all cases against him to be dismissed.